SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Baker Beach is just a bit further south and a short hike from its parking lot.
 You can also hike down its famous Sand Ladder to reach the beach.
 Learn more about Baker Beach here.

-Marshall's Beach is a big draw for the gay community in addition to those that like nude sunbathing.
+Marshall's Beach is a big draw for the gay community in addition to those who like nude sunbathing.
 It's been popular with gay men for years as it's quiet, slightly secluded, and offers amazing views.

 If you are interested, it's a great place to meet other gay men and those interested in nude sunbathing.